yourbasic/radix/README.md

 ### Golang string sorting algorithm

-This library contains an optimized string sorting algorithm that sorts a slice of strings in increasing byte-wise lexicographic order.
+This library contains an optimized string sorting algorithm that sorts a slice of strings in increasing order.
+It's equivalent to the `sort.Strings` function in the standard Go library.

 ### Adaptive radix sort